How Criminal Cases Actually Work, The Map Nobody Gives You

 - Whether you're prepared to go to trial (or whether the prosecution believes you are)

 That last point matters enormously.
-Attorneys who genuinely prepare for trial — and whom prosecutors know will go to trial — get better plea offers.
+Attorneys who genuinely prepare for trial.
+And whom prosecutors know will go to trial.
+Get better plea offers.
 An attorney who always settles has no trial threat.
 Prosecutors know this.
 So do defense attorneys.

 The "trial penalty"